Department 2 – Dairy Cattle

 19. All animals showing in group classes must be registered.
 Exhibitor must supply the ring clerk with registration papers of the animals comprising the herd or group.
 The superintendent and clerk will check registration papers in the group classes while they are in the ring.
 No premium will be paid unless thse papers are available.

-6. 4-H and FFA Members may show an animal in the showmanship competition provided it has been carried as a project and is owned by the exhibitor.
+2. 4-H and FFA members must show an animal in the Showmanship competition provided it has been carried as a project and is owed by the exhibitor.

-7. Substitute showman are not eligible for showmanship awards.
+3. Substitute Showman are not eligible for Showmanship Awards.

 Dept 2 Open Dairy Show